·

 That’s when these letter stencils come to play.
 Create beautiful lettering in no time!

-Don’t know about you, but I do a lot of my Bullet Journaling outside the house.
+I don’t know about you, but I do a lot of my Bullet Journaling outside the house.

-If you do too, and want your checkboxes and habit trackers to still be perfect – check out this little checkbox stencil.
-Apart from being awesome, it’s also extremely portable, since it’s a credit card size.
+If you do too, and want your checkboxes and habit trackers to be still perfect - check out this little checkbox stencil.
+Apart from being awesome, it's also extremely portable since it's a credit card size.

-For me, it’s the water trackers I had on my weekly spreads in September.
+Some things are tracked daily or weekly, like water intake and workouts.
 Instead of drawing your trackers every week (or day, depending on how you do it) why not just use stickers?

-I found these cute ones on Amazon and I think you’ll love them too!
+I found these cute ones on Amazon, and I think you’ll love them too!

 For a bit of an OCD person like me, creating a weekly layout always takes extra time.
 I just HAVE to have all the squares and rectangles straight.